jpentland/ChatPlaysRTS/README.md

 ## Note:
 * !movemouse moves the mouse to an exact coordinate on the screen, which is a percentage of the screen size.
 So !movemouse 50 50 will move to the center of the screen.
 * Mouse movement commands won't move the mouse all the way to the edge of the screen, to prevent accidental scrolling.
-* The !startcontrol and !stopcontrol commands only work for the streamer
 * The commands !mouseup, !mousedown, !boxdownleft, !boxupright etc can also take an optional distance.
 * The config file is located in: C:\Users\\<username>\AppData\Local\ChatPlaysRTS\ChatPlaysRTS\config.toml, which stores credentials and other information.
 * If you have any problems, please send the output.log file to a developer.